free genealogy since 1996

 Is the old Taylor University campus on West Rudisill Blvd.
 Closed in 2009, the Ambassadors Enterprises bought the campus in 2011 and it began as a community resource for Fort Wayne and its nonprofits. http://thesummitfw.com

 407 W. Washington Blvd, downtown camera shop.
 See January 10, 2017 discussion on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.
 Sunny Schick Camera Shop closing after about 90 years of business by Kevin Kilbane was published June 20, 2017 in The News-Sentinel newspaper.
 Closing in 2017 Shutter Down video published July 10, 2017 by Eric Olson, 21Country Featured Reporter.
-Downtown camera shop closing after more than 90 years by Kelly Roberts published June 20, 2017 on WANE-TV NewsChannel 15.
+Downtown camera shop closing after more than 90 years by Kelly Roberts published June 20, 2017 on CBS WANE-TV NewsChannel 15.
 See photos and discussion August 13, 2017 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.

 The Library of Congress photo

-With log cabin is now the home of Settlers, Inc at 1600 West Jefferson on the west side of Fort Wayne.
+A log cabin is now the home of Settlers, Inc on the west side of Fort Wayne.